 The interior drum is embossed with diamond shapes to prevent clothes snagging and to hold a cushioning layer of water.
 The detergent drawer has been upgraded too – it flushes itself through with jets of water to clean away any residue and ensure every last bit is used.

-For more information, specfications or to purchase this top model click here.
+For more information, specifications or to purchase this top model click here.

 Hoover is a super-brand in the "white goods" world (they don't just make the best vacuums), as this brilliant hoover washing machine demonstrates.
 The Hoover Next model came out strongly in a lot of your tests - even though many didn't think it was the prettiest of washing machines - it offered great results and value for money!